Plymouth Vocational Training Scheme

 The Scheme - An Overview

-At any one time there are approximately 25 specialist trainees (STs) in each year of the three-year scheme (ST1, ST2 and ST3), working in hospital posts and GP training practices.
-We also have close links to the services, with mainly Royal Navy Doctors, both in hospital and GP posts, attending the educational programme and other events.
+At any one time there are approximately 25 specialty trainees (STs) in each year of the three-year scheme (ST1, ST2 and ST3), working in hospital posts and GP training practices.
+We also have close links to the Services, with mainly Royal Navy Doctors, both in hospital and GP posts, attending the educational programme and other events.

-The scheme educational programme is held on Wednesdays in the Baylis Conference Suite, Plymouth Science Park.
-The training year is divided into three terms beginning in September, January and April.
+The scheme educational programme is held on Wednesdays; the training year is divided into three terms beginning in September, January and April.

 ST1 and ST2 doctors have a full day session run approximately monthly, whereas ST3 doctors have half day sessions weekly.
 The full day sessions will start at 10am unless otherwise stated.

 The afternoon session begins at 1.00pm for ST3s.
 This is a 1 hour small group session, facilitated by the Programme Directors, but directed by the ST3s for their own benefit.

 The main afternoon session starts at 2pm, to run until approximately 4.30pm.
 Details of the afternoon programmes are available from the website under 'planned educational programme'.

 We strongly encourage you to look at the planned educational programme in advance as we will place educational plans there which often have pre-reading or preparation to do before the session.
 Ensuring that this is done will make the session far more valuable for both you and your colleagues.